 - Again select Update Driver Software but this time chooses ‘Browse my computer for driver software.

-- Next, at the bottom click ‘Let me pick from a list of device drivers on computer.’
+- Next, at the bottom click ‘Let me pick from a list of device drivers on the computer.’

 - Select the latest driver from the list and click Next.